 For an ambitious camping trip head to a national park, where waking up surrounded by diverse natural wonders is a unique experience in and of itself.
 Most of the best national parks for camping with toddlers boast millions of acres of land to curiously explore, and with something different to discover every day, the kids will never get bored.

 Have you considered Yellowstone National Park in particular?
-Spanning Wyoming, Montana, and Idaho, you can choose the perfect backdrop for your family trip.
-Whether it be mountains, lakes or waterfalls, you’ll be spoiled for choice with all of this National Park’s incredibly distinct landscapes.
+Spanning Wyoming, Montana, and Idaho with the stunning Ponderosa State Park, you can choose the perfect backdrop for your family trip.
+Whether it be mountains, lakes, or waterfalls, with a stay in a unique rental like one of our cabins in the woods, you’ll be spoiled for choice with all of this National Park’s incredibly distinct landscapes.

 Alternatively, spend a night under the towering redwood trees in Redwood National Park.
 Located on the coast of Northern California, there are a number of accommodations and campgrounds tucked in and around the trees, giving you a truly nature-based experience in the private and peaceful woodlands.

 Upstate New York may be your ideal camping destination if you go this route—thanks to the fact that it’s home to over 7,600 freshwater lakes, ponds, and reservoirs.
 It even has part of two of the five Great Lakes, too!
-One of our family-friendly favorites is Lake George, which is located at the southeast of the famous Adirondack Mountains.
+One of our family-friendly favorites is Lake George, which is located in the southeast of the famous Adirondack Mountains.
+With our Lake George cabins, you can enjoy a stay right on the waterfront with easy access to all the stunning lake and the surrounding area has to offer.

 Another benefit to planning your camping trip ahead of time is the ability to avoid hearing the ever-dreaded, “I’m bored,” during your time away and plan fun nature activities for kids.
 Here are some of our top tips of how to ensure you hear nothing more than “Thank you for this amazing trip!” and some gentle breathing from fast-asleep kiddos at the end of the day.